-I am starting a series interviewing chef wives as part of my on-going series of #marriedtoachef to learn from and share how all these other amazing women from all over the world in similar situations are doing.
+I started Married to a chef – a series interviewing chef wives as part of my on-going series of #marriedtoachef to learn from and share how all these other amazing women from all over the world in similar situations are doing.
 From conquering their fears, pushing their boundaries and making it work at the merciless schedule of their chef husbands.

 Many chef wives work alongside their husbands running the front of house and most of them run their PR and social presence as well.
 I do some of the latter (but is hard when I don’t have access to kitchen to get mise en place / in the pass photos.
 Right now, I wouldn’t veer into the waters of working together… but ask me again in 10 years maybe.